About the Centre for Machine Vision

 We are recognised as one of only three UK centres with expertise in Photometric Stereo (PS).
 We have pioneered PS in industry, medicine and defence/security.

-Our laboratory supports RAE (Research Assessment Exercise) level research activities and research led teaching in machine vision.
+Our laboratory supports REF (Research Excellence Framework) level research activities and research-led teaching in machine vision.

 We have developed expertise in the application of general three-dimensional techniques for computer vision, all of which offer significant advantages over existing two-dimensional methods.
 These special advantages can be of vital importance where surface reflectance and/or shape data are central to the application.